 - Grooming, including combing hair, applying make-up

-Needless to say, the seconds or minutes these actions take, while they may seem inconsequential to the driver, can be the cause of horrifying accidents.
+Needless to say, the seconds or minutes these actions take, while they may seem inconsequential to the driver, can be the cause of horrifying car crashes.
 As the victim of a distracted driving accident, you have legal recourse.
-The skilled attorneys at Nagel Rice know precisely how to investigate the accident, identify and interview witnesses, file a personal injury lawsuit on your behalf and fight vigorously to win you the damages you deserve.
+The skilled attorneys at Nagel Rice know precisely how to investigate the distracted driving accident, identify and interview witnesses, file a personal injury lawsuit on your behalf and fight vigorously to win you the damages you deserve.

 Technological Advances Contribute to Distracted Driving